-Participants: Pierre Dérian, Patrick Héas, Étienne Mémin.
+Participants: Pierre Dérian, Patrick Héas, Cédric Herzet, Souleymane Kadri Harouna, Etienne Mémin.

-In this work we have devised proper scale-space representations for multi-scale analysis of turbulent flows from images.
-Decomposing motion on a wavelets basis provides an efficient framework to estimate motion from images, while constraining the solution to possess a given regularity.
-In this perspective, we have defined a family of optic-flow spatial regularizer of various orders by simply varying the vanishing moments of the wavelets used for decomposition.
+In this work we have devised proper scale-space representations for multi-scale motion estimation of turbulent flows from images.
+Decomposing motion on a wavelets basis provides an efficient framework to estimate motion from images, while constraining the solution to possess a given regularity and a divergence-free property.
+In this perspective, we have expanded the motion field on a basis of divergence-free vectorial functions based on bi-orthogonal wavelet.
+By truncating the expansion, we efficiently solved at large scales the optic-flow estimation problem.
+To deal with small-scale motion estimation and therefore to face the well-known optic-flow aperture problem, motion is regularized using high-order regularizers defined simply by varying the number of vanishing moments of the wavelets.
 Moreover, fractal behaviors of the motion field increments have also been introduced as prior models for regularization.
 Indeed, decomposing motion on a wavelet basis provides an efficient way to constrain the solution to be self-similar.
 This is achieved by modeling the decay of the wavelet coefficients through scales.
-The proposed methods are currently under development.